 I also love searching for color palettes because sometimes I discover combinations that I may not have thought of on my own.
 In going through this process, you’ll discover that you are naturally drawn to certain color schemes that reflect your personality.
 With a determined color palette starting to develop, you will notice that all other wedding style choices are much easier to make.
 Additionally, inspiration may come from somewhere unexpected (such as from a J.Crew or Restoration Hardware catalog or even from a random candlestick you saw at a flea market!)… just because the content isn’t presented in a “wedding” capacity doesn’t mean that it can’t be used for inspiration!

-In the Joyful Wedding Planner pages, there is a designated section for you to paste any physical inspiration tidbits that you start to collect (such as magazine clippings, paint color strip samples, ribbon / material swatches, etc).
-As you can see in the image below, I also included a sheet protector here to include bulkier items that may not attach to paper well. 😉
+In the Joyful Wedding Planner pages, there is an entire page designated for you to paste any physical inspiration tidbits that you start to collect (such as magazine clippings, paint color strip samples, ribbon / material swatches, etc).
+As you can see in the image above, I also included a sheet protector here to include bulkier items that may not attach well to paper.

-Tips for Building Inspiration Board:
+Tips for Building Your Inspiration Board

 3. Narrow things down and pick a favorite image for each category (i.e. a floral arrangement that makes your heart flutter, an outdoor setting that gives you the right vibes for your ceremony / reception, a dress style that you know would look stunning on your mom, etc).